 High quality, high cost.
 The Float Table is brilliant piece of work, but standing and treadmill deskers on a budget may balk at the price tag.
 The "removable crank" option is a pain to adjust - we strongly recommend the built-in crank option for resetting the weight settings on the counterbalance mechanism.
 The Humanscale aesthetic, while beautiful, can be tough to match unless your office has modern solid-color decor.
 If you're looking for woodgrain colors in the same league of a adjustable height desks check out iMovR's Thermodesk line.

-Manual-adjustable stand up desks, like the ThermoDesk Ellure and ModTable, are a cost-effective alternative to electric standing desks.
-They don't require expensive motors and electronics, and don't need to be plugged in to work.
-Position them anywhere in the office and you've got yourself a sit-stand solution.
 However, crank desks suffer from some serious deficiencies.
-They're hopelessly slow compared to the motorized efficiency of most electric models: Even at a height adjustment rate of three turns per inch, you're looking at spending 30 seconds every time you switch between sitting and standing, compared to 10 or less with an electric model.
+They're quite slow compared to the motorized efficiency of an electric desk.
+Even at a height adjustment rate of three turns per inch, you're looking at spending 30 seconds every time you switch between sitting and standing, compared to 10 or less with an electric model.
 That much cranking can be a real deal breaker for less-patient users who weren't exactly looking for a workout today.
 That's what makes Humanscale's Float Table stand up desk so alluring.
-It forgoes the crank for a speedy adjustment method, without motors.
+It forgoes the crank for a speedier adjustment method, without motors.

 A Floating Desk?
 You Gotta Be Kidding

 Here at WorkWhileWalking, we’re used to seeing standing desks operate with the aid of an electric motor or hand operated crank.
 The Float Table stands apart with its unique crank-free counterbalance system, which relies on a tension system to act against a load.
 Simply depress a small paddle to release the brake, then effortlessly lift or lower the desk top.
 You can adjust the desk one-handed—a nifty office trick if you’re trying to impress your colleagues.
-It's an adjustment mechanism we've seen on some desktop risers, like the Ergotron Workfit-S, though this is the first time we've seen it adapted to a complete sit-to-stand desk.
+It's an adjustment mechanism we've seen on some standing desk converters, but Humanscale has pretty well cornered the market on full-sized counterbalance standing desks.

 For something that's such a departure from the standing desk norm, the Float Table has a surprisingly familiar installation process.
-Aside from the spring tension adjuster and the release paddle, you're basically attaching a metal base to a wooden top.
-Assembly is actually easier than on standard desks, thanks to insert nuts embedded into the underside of the Float desk top.
-These insert nuts, which are also featured on the Elite, Everest, and Ellure, make attaching the base easy and mess free.
+Aside from the spring tension adjuster and the release paddle, you're basically attaching a wooden top to a pre-assembled, all-metal base.
+Attaching the desktop is actually easier than on typical standing desks, thanks to insert nuts embedded into the underside of the Float desk top.
+These insert nuts, which are also featured on other premium American-made desks like iMovR's Lander and Energize, make attaching the base easy and mess free.